Let’s explore what it means to write confidently.

 Time to have it on the skin, telling its story.”

-You have the work at learning your craft, and the execution: writing, composing, drawing, designing, painting, and creating.
+You have to learn your craft and the execution: writing, composing, drawing, designing, painting, and creating – this takes time.

-It takes time to share your work with people; whether by posting online, displaying in a gallery, an art show, at a conference, a bookstore, a concert hall, a perfume shop at the airport.
-Unless you strike lightning and your work goes viral, then you wait for people to find you and there’s the time they spend experiencing your creation, looking, listening, playing, reading, or smelling.
+It also takes time to share your work with people; whether by posting online, displaying in a gallery, an art show, at a conference, a bookstore, a concert hall, a perfume shop at the airport.
+Unless you strike lightning and your work goes viral, you wait for people to find you, and there’s the time they spend experiencing your creation, looking, listening, playing, reading, or smelling.